Louisiana Purchase and Territorial Period

 Acquiring and Defining Louisiana

-Nothing reflected the tumult and uncertainly of early Louisiana more clearly than the battle over its borders.
-In April 1803, France ceded a vast but vaguely defined geographic space to the United State with the Louisiana Purchase.
+Nothing reflected the tumult and uncertainty of early Louisiana more clearly than the battle over its borders.
+In April 1803, France ceded a vast but vaguely defined geographic space to the United States with the Louisiana Purchase.
 News of the acquisition came as an enormous surprise to the United States.
 President Thomas Jefferson had sought only New Orleans and access to the Gulf Coast.
 He now faced the challenge of governing far more territory and, even more daunting, a much larger and more diverse population.
 Further, the Louisiana Purchase treaty failed to specify clear borders, and it would be almost two decades before the United States had clear title to all of the land that now constitutes the state of Louisiana.

 The boundaries of Louisiana took shape as a result of the political conflicts that gripped Europe and stretched across the Atlantic Ocean.
 These conflicts played out differently in the New World, as the United States exploited Napoleon’s invasion of Spain in 1807 and the subsequent crisis within the Spanish empire to seize West Florida in 1810.
 The Mexican struggle for independence also made Spain willing to make major territorial concessions in the West, even as the United States abandoned some of its own ambitions in Texas.
 It was not until 1819 that the Transcontinental Treaty finally established the eastern and western boundaries of Louisiana.